offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 spec:
   clusterIP: None
   # Routes traffic to pods based on the following label selectors, which are the same
-  # key-value pairs used for pod template labels of the the stateful set further down.
+  # key-value pairs used for pod template labels of the stateful set further down.
   selector:
     app: my-app
   ports: